xemu-project/xemu-website/docs/docs/disc-images.md

 1. Plug in your formatted flash drive or external hdd to the Xbox 360.

-2. Go to the Xbox Marketplace to install the game and select install or you can copy the game from the dashboard.
+2. Copy the game from the dashboard under stoarge in settings or go to the Xbox Marketplace/Purchae History to install the game and select install.

-3. Select your formatted storage device.
+3. Select your formatted storage device and wait until its finished.

-4. Turn off console and unplug your external drive.
+4. Preferably with the console powered off, Unplug your external drive.

-### Windows process
+### Windows

 1. Plug in drive to the computer.